PhysicsAIs/PhysicsAIs/README.md

 # Hi there! 👋

 Welcome to my GitHub!
-I'm passionate about leveraging physics and AI to solve real-world problems.
+I'm passionate about leveraging physics and AI to solve geosciences real-world problems.
 Here's a bit about me and some of the projects I'm working on.

 ## About Me

-- 🌱 I’m currently learning more about advanced machine learning techniques and their applications in physics.
+- 🌱 I’m currently working in machine learning techniques and their applications in physics especially in geosciences world.
-- 👯 I’m looking to collaborate on open-source projects related to data science, machine learning, and physics.
+- 👯 I’m looking to collaborate on open-source projects related to data science, machine learning, geosciences and physics.
-- 💬 Ask me about anything related to physics, machine learning, or scientific computing.
+- 💬 Ask me about anything related to physics, geosciences, machine learning, or scientific computing.
 - 📫 How to reach me: [Email](mailto:aigeopython@outlook.com)
 ] | [LinkedIn](https://www.linkedin.com/in/AIGeoPython) | [Twitter](https://twitter.com/AIGeoPython)